Published • loading... • Updated

 - On Saturday, Eileen Gu, two-time Olympic champion, retained the Laax Open slopestyle title, winning her second straight slopestyle crown and reinforcing her top World Cup standing.

-- With an 85.13 opening score, Gu didn't need to land a second run after no competitor bettered her mark.
+- With an 85.13 opening score, Gu didn't need to land a second run after leading qualifying and going last in the lineup.

-- On the podium, Marin Hamill, U.S. placed second and Lara Wolf, Austria third, with home favorite Mathilde Gremaud, Swiss skier finishing seventh.
+- On the podium, Marin Hamill, U.S., placed second and Lara Wolf, Austria, third, while home favorite Mathilde Gremaud, Swiss skier, finished seventh at Laax.

-- Despite crashing while attempting a double cork, Gu fell hard on her right side with poles flying but appeared not seriously hurt and will enter the Milan Cortina Winter Games next month as the favorite.
+- Despite crashing while attempting a double cork and falling hard onto her right side with poles flying, Gu appeared not seriously hurt and will enter the Milan Cortina Winter Games next month as the favorite.

 - Snowboarding starts on Feb.
-5, with freestyle skiing commencing two days later; both disciplines will be held in Livigno, a three-hour drive northeast of Milan in the Italian Alps.
+5, with freestyle skiing commencing two days later and both disciplines staged in Livigno, a three-hour drive northeast of Milan in the Italian Alps.

 Insights by Ground AI